On diffeomorphisms of even-dimensional discs: Introduction

-It is more convenient both for formulating and proving results to work with a variant of $B\mr{Diff}_\partial(D^{2n})$ which includes framings.
+It is more convenient both for formulating and proving results to work with a variant of $B\Diff_\partial(D^{2n})$ which includes framings.
 The disc has a standard framing $\ell_0$, inherited from $\bR^{2n}$, and we are interested in those framings which are equal to $\ell_0$ near the boundary.
 By comparison with the standard framing, such a framing is described by a map $D^{2n} \to \mr{GL}_{2n}(\bR)$ whose value near the boundary is the identity element.
-A diffeomorphism acts on a framing through its derivative, so we get an action of $\mr{Diff}_\partial(D^{2n})$ on $\Omega^{2n}(\mr{GL}_{2n}(\bR))$.
-The \emph{moduli space of framed discs} is by definition the homotopy quotient
+A diffeomorphism acts on a framing through its derivative, giving an action of $\Diff_\partial(D^{2n})$ on $\Omega^{2n} \mr{GL}_{2n}(\bR)$.
+The \emph{moduli space of framed discs} is defined as the homotopy quotient